 As with all tourist areas, visitors are advised not to carry excessive cash or valuables or to flash your cash or gadgets on the street.
 Instances of pickpocketing have been increasing in the tourist areas, so keep your money and valuables in a safe place, preferably in a front pocket or in a bag that cannot easily be opened without you being aware of it.
 Don’t leave valuables on display in rental vehicles.
 It is also advisable not to get so drunk that you are unaware of your surroundings.
 Don’t leave valuables unattended on the beach unless you are able to keep your eye on them.
 Be particularly vigilant when using ATM Cash Machines or currency exchange booths.
 Take particular care when crossing the street or driving, as locals often fail to signal or to obey traffic laws, rights-of-way or pedestrian crossings.

 Health-wise, Tenerife is a particularly safe place.
 No special vaccinations are required to visit.
 There are no poisonous snakes, scorpions, spiders etc, although you may get bitten by the occasional mosquito.
-There are no shark attacks, but keep your eyes peeled for the occasional jellyfish.
+There are no virtually no shark attacks (there is on average one attack every 30 years, typically a high-risk fisherman or a surfer straying further from the shore), but keep your eyes peeled for the occasional jellyfish (warning flags are displayed on tourist beaches).
 Tenerife has an extremely low risk of earthquakes, hurricanes or other extreme weather phenomena.
 Being so close to the equator, the sun can be fierce in Tenerife, so apply plenty of sunscreen and/or wear a hat when out and about.

 The risk of terrorism in Tenerife, whilst not zero, is far lower than in most other areas of Europe, including mainland Spain.